 As an alternate, the Design-Build Team may submit plans for pile spacing greater than 10 feet and less than 15 feet for review and approval.
 A submittal reducing the post spacing shall include the material and design specifications.
 The submittal shall also include an elevation view depicting the revised post spacing and proposed top of wall elevations.
-The proposed top of wall elevations shall be equal to or greater than the dimensions shown in I-0911A June 24, 2014 Design Noise Report provided by the Department, the I-0911A June 24, 2014 Design Noise Report Addendum provided by the Department, and the second Design Noise Report Addendum developed by the Design-Build Team (Reference the Roadway Scope of Work found elsewhere in this RFP).
+The proposed top of wall elevations shall be equal to or greater than the dimensions shown in the Design Noise Report.
 The excavated hole diameter, excavation depth and reinforcing steel shall be equal to the amount required for 15-foot pile spacing.
 A variance in the reinforcing steel will be allowed for the length of horizontal and number of vertical reinforcement bars in the precast panel for the alternate pile spacing.